mekb-turtle/pokeget/README.md

 - [crstian19](https://github.com/crstian19) Submitted pokeget to the AUR *Arch User Repository*.

+- [Vagahbond](https://github.com/Vagahbond) Made pokeget automatically know wether the user wanted to get a pokemon by ID or by name.

 ## Contributing & developing

 You can go to [DEVELOPING.md](DEVELOPING.md) for guidelines and developer documentation.